-Washington, DC – Congresswoman Lois Frankel released the following statement on the tragedy at the Boston Marathon:
+Washington, DC – Congresswoman Lois Frankel (FL-22) today released the following statement on Hanukkah, which begins tonight at sundown:

 Congresswoman Lois Frankel (FL-22) today voted against a spending bill that allows the return of risky financial activity that led to the country's recent economic recession.

 Washington, DC – Congresswoman Lois Frankel (FL-22) called on the House to debate the mission against ISIL.
 The following remarks are as prepared for delivery and to watch Frankel's speech on the House floor click here.

 Washington, D.C. – Representatives Lois Frankel (FL-22) and Ted Deutch (FL-21) today congratulated WWII Veteran Col. Buddy Harris of Boca Raton on receiving the Congressional Gold Medal.
 Col. Harris was one of the founding members of the Civil Air Patrol (CAP), the official auxiliary of the U.S. Air Force.